brave/qa-resources/wikitemplate-ios.md

 ## Bravery settings

 - [ ] Check that HTTPS Everywhere works by loading http://https-everywhere.badssl.com/
-- [ ] Turning HTTPS Everywhere off and shields off both disable the redirect to https://https-everywhere.badssl.com/
+- [ ] Turning HTTPS Everywhere off or shields off both disable the redirect to https://https-everywhere.badssl.com/
 - [ ] Check that block ad and unblock ad works on http://slashdot.org
 - [ ] Check that toggling to blocking and allow ads works as expected
 - [ ] Test that clicking through a cert error in https://badssl.com/ works